-The FMD stores small amounts of these materials in storage lockers at the runway generator area east of the Administration Building (former Commuter Terminal).
-FMD and P&EAD routinely inspect the pesticide, herbicide, and fertilizer storage areas, report required maintenance to FMD, and follow the IPM program.
+The FMD stores small amounts of these materials in storage lockers at the runway generator area east of the old Commuter Terminal.
+FMD and EAD routinely inspect the pesticide, herbicide, and fertilizer storage areas, report required maintenance to FMD, and follow the IPM program.
 Commercial tenants do not store these materials at SAN.
 Landscaping contractors do bring in and apply small amounts of pesticides and herbicides in their activities.
 Commercial food and beverage tenants do not use pesticides.
 A janitorial contractor hired by the Authority is used to implement IPM mechanical controls, power wash, and handle municipal waste.
-Pesticides, herbicides, and fertilizers are not used or prepared for application when rain or irrigation is expected or occurring.
-Pesticides will only be applied when wind speed is low.